honorpeter/kinsys/doc/source/index.rst

 Kinpira.

-For contributers who have the will to modify this documentation, first see "How to edit".
+For contributers who have the will to modify this documentation, first see "How to edit" (or official Sphinx documentations).

 For users of Kinpira, first see "Overview of Kinpira", and next you can see necessary sections in any order.